lgilders/shopify-snippets/README.md

 ### Generic Section
 Built to work with Shopify's new Sections for Homepages, this snippet can be adjusted to display a number of blocks of data.
 Duplicate the section and adjust it as needed.

+### Add a Secondary Hover Image
+For the collections page, this snippet will add a second image to be used on image hover.
+See this [documentation](https://help.shopify.com/en/themes/customization/collections/add-hover-effect-to-product-images) for more information.